 Our Policies & Procedures

-We ensure parents/caregivers and staff have key information about the Centre’s operations and know how to make a complaint if they need to.
+We ensure parents, whānau and staff have key information about the Centre’s operations and know how to make a complaint or a suggestion if they need to.

 listened to and acted on in a timely manner through a formal complaints procedure.

 Access to Information

 - Our current certificate of licence is displayed prominently at the entrance to our Centre.

 - A list of the full names of qualified kaiako is displayed next to our certificate of licence,

 naming their qualifications and role in the Centre.
 Below it is the wording: ‘Any parent